sokogie/python_code/README.md

 # python_code
-this is my firsy python code on github!
+this is my first python code on github!